JAVA2COB: Rule based translation from java to COBOL

 We have analysed the data division and procedure division of the code seperately.
 So one parse tree walker walks through the nodes and returns the identification and data division of the cobol code and the other parse tree walker walks through the nodes and returns procedure division of the code.

-We have currently implemented rule based mapping for arithmetic expressions (including int, float, double, long, char, String etc.,), arrays, conditional statements (if-else if-else blocks, switch case), loops, methods.
+We have currently implemented rule based mapping for arithmetic expressions (including int, float, double, long, char, String etc.,), arrays, conditional statements (if-else if-else blocks, switch case), loops, methods and some intrinsic(library) functions available in cobol.

 Goal